-Germany cruise to 6-0 win against Morocco
+Popp double helps Germany thrash debutants Morocco

 This content is not available in your location.

-Watch highlights as two-time world champions Germany put six goals past World Cup debutants Morocco to secure an easy victory at the Fifa Women's World Cup in Melbourne.
+Watch highlights as two-time world champions Germany score six goals against tournament debutants Morocco in the Fifa Women's World Cup Melbourne.

 MATCH REPORT: Germany put six past World Cup debutants Morocco